 All designs and data are kept in highly secure private server

-think3D has one EOS P110 machine and one HP 4200 machine in-house.
+Selective Laser Sintering (SLS) is one of the famous 3D printing technology which gives highly accurate and durable end use products.
+It is also one of the most inexpensive for industrial 3D printing as it can build parts in bulk without the support structure requirement. think3D has one EOS P110 machine in-house.
 We have the lowest turn-around time and highly competitive price in the market for powder based 3D Printing services.

-think3D has one MJP ( Multi Jet Printing) machine in-house to produces micro-detail wax patterns with outstanding surface quality and extremely fine features, ideal for intricate direct investment casting applications, such as jewelry.
+Multi Jet Printing(MJP) is a 3D printing technology used to build parts, patterns, and molds with fine feature detail to address a wide range of applications. think3D has one MJP machine in-house to produces micro-detail wax patterns with outstanding surface quality and extremely fine features, ideal for intricate direct investment casting applications, such as jewelry.

-think3D has one MJF ( Multi Jet Fusion) machine in-house for models which require crisp textures, surface details or labels.
+Multi Jet Fusion (MJF) is a powerful technology that produces high accurate and durable parts at fast speeds when compared to other powder bed fusion technologies. think3D has one MJF machine in-house for models which require crisp textures, surface details or labels.
 It’s also a good material for highly complex parts with lattices and hinges.

 Think3D has been a great partner for us in supplying COVID-19 test cartridges on-time despite the pandemic challenges.
 When we came up with a new requirement needing a workforce of more than 25 people, think3D took up the challenge and arranged the workforce within 2 days.
 I highly recommend think3D for any manufacturing needs.